Spanish Brandy & Cognac

 Today, the vast majority of Brandy de Jerez does, unsurprisingly, emanate from the Jerez region, or “sherry triangle” which lies in the province of Cadiz.
 Some “Brandy” is made in the Malaga and Cordoba provinces, but the finest examples are undoubtedly produced in the Sherry towns.
 The classic production process has barely changed over the centuries and is regulated by the Brandy de Jerez Consejo Regulador or Regulatory Council.

 As Brandy de Jerez is a protected legal designation (D.O or appellation), its production methods must adhere to strict legal guidelines.
-These include: aging the spirit – name Holanda – in American oak barrels that have been used for Sherry, aging the Holanda for a minimum period of six months and ensuring that the aging takes place within the Sherry region.
-Finally, the end result must have between 36-45 degrees alcohol
+These include: aging the spirit, called Holanda, in American oak barrels that have been used in the production of Sherry, aging the Holanda for a minimum period of six months and ensuring that the aging takes place within the Sherry region.
+Finally, the end result must have between 36-45 degrees of alcohol

 Unlike Cognac, a double distillation of the base wine is rarely employed, and the wines may come from outside Andalucía.
-The majority of the wines comes from the region of La Mancha south of Madrid, where it is distilled in traditional copper pots.
-During its maturation process in Sherry casks, the spirit will transform from a coarse, harsh substance into a smooth, aromatic and dark colored brandy.
+The majority of the wines come from the region of La Mancha south of Madrid, where it is distilled in traditional copper pots.
+During its maturation process in Sherry casks, the spirit will transform from a coarse, harsh substance into a smooth, aromatic and dark-colored brandy.
 Depending on the length of the barrel aging, it will be classified as follows: